 *Feature available only with network license.

 Transform 3D scenes into compelling cartoon animations with nonphotorealistic styles.
 Mimic hand-drawn, traditional cartoon, comic book, and Japanese manga/anime looks.
-Work in 3D to create complex transitions, camera moves, and simulated effects.
+Work in 3D to create complex transitions, camera tracking, and simulated effects.
 Create outlines with painterly effects and precise control over line style, placement, and width.
 View interactive previews in real time, and render results in mental ray for Maya, Maya software, or hardware renderers.

 Work in a higher fidelity high-performance interactive environment to edit assets and images in less time.